 Graduate Fellows Program

-The Vanderbilt Institute for Digital Learning (VIDL) invites applications for graduate student fellowships for the 2014-2015 academic year.
-We anticipate that VIDL will select 4 fellowships for this year.
-Stipends will be approximately $5,500 per academic year (this is intended to reflect a roughly 5-hour commitment weekly).
+The Vanderbilt Institute for Digital Learning (VIDL) invites applications for graduate student fellowships for the 2017-2018 academic year.
+Stipends will be $5,500 per academic year (this is intended to reflect a roughly 5-hour commitment weekly).

-To be considered for a VIDL Graduate Fellowship, a candidate (you!) must be in good academic standing in a graduate program (with preference to PhD students as one factor in selection).
+To be considered for a VIDL Graduate Fellowship, you must be in good academic standing in a graduate program at Vanderbilt University (with preference to PhD students as one factor in selection).